tunnelhead/http-event-relay/README.md

 - __Event__ - a detectable occurrence which causes a message to be sent
 - __Queue__ - a list of messages sent by one party, but not yet accepted by a second party
 - __Backpressure__ - a mechanism, which production of new messages when queue is congested
+- __Pending__ - a message, which was accepted by a second party, but not yet processed

 ## How to run